Daphne Courtney

-Daphne R. Courtenay-Hicks (born 28 June 1916), better known as Daphne Courtney, is a South African actress, who performed in B-movie British "quota quickies" during the 1930s and 1940s.
+Daphne R. Courtenay-Hicks (born 28 June 1916, date of death unknown), better known as Daphne Courtney, was a South African actress, who performed in B-movie British "quota quickies" during the 1930s and 1940s.
 She had a supporting role in at least one French film, Le battalion du ciel, directed by Alexander Esway.
 She also had a stage career, and stage credits include the first British performance of The Man Who Came to Dinner (17 November 1941) – pre-dating its London debut by three weeks – in which she appeared with her husband the Scottish actor Hugh McDermott.